Knowledge Base Sections ▾

 Cursor Pro request limit reached — real breakdown and cheap alternative

-The message "You have reached your request limit" in Cursor Pro in the middle of a workday is one of the most annoying situations in modern development.
-Just now, the agent was refactoring a function, a minute ago autocompletion was providing six lines in a row, and now the editor is silent and suggests either waiting until the end of the month or paying for additional "fast requests" at a high rate.
+The message "You have reached your request limit" in Cursor Pro in the middle of a workday is one of the most frustrating situations in modern development.
+Just now, the agent was refactoring a function, a minute ago autocompletion generated six lines in a row, and now the editor is silent and offers to either wait until the end of the month or pay for additional "fast requests" at a high rate.

 Cursor Pro request limit is not a bug or a temporary service glitch.
-It's a conscious architectural decision: a $20/month subscription includes a strictly limited number of requests to flagship models (GPT-5, Claude Sonnet 4.5), and after exhaustion, you either switch to "slow requests" with a queue of tens of seconds, or pay an additional $0.04 for each additional request.
-In practice, this means that an active developer hits the Pro ceiling in 8-12 working days, after which the monthly bill can grow to $80-150.
+It is a conscious architectural decision: a $20/month subscription includes a strictly limited number of requests to flagship models (GPT-5, Claude Sonnet 4.6), and after exhaustion, you either switch to "slow requests" with a queue of tens of seconds or pay an additional $0.04 for each additional request.
+In practice, this means an active developer hits the Pro ceiling in 8-12 working days, after which the monthly bill can climb to $80-150.

 Why Cursor Pro exhausts so quickly

-Cursor Pro is a $20/month subscription with a limited "budget" of requests to flagship models.
-On paper, it's 500 "fast requests" to Claude Sonnet 4.5 and GPT-5, plus unlimited requests to weaker models like GPT-5 mini.
+Cursor Pro is a $20/month subscription with a limited request budget for flagship models.
+On paper, this includes 500 "fast requests" to Claude Sonnet 4.6 and GPT-5, plus unlimited requests to weaker models like GPT-5 mini.
 In practice, these 500 requests burn out much faster than most users expect.

-The problem is that one "request" in Cursor's terminology is far from one user action.
-When you launch Composer to refactor a file, the agent can make 5-10 internal requests to the model: read context, plan changes, apply a fix, check the result, correct errors.
-Each of these is counted as a separate request.
-Agent mode works in the same way – a multi-step task can easily consume 20-40 requests per single prompt.
+The problem is that one "request" in Cursor's terminology is far from a single user action.
+When you launch Composer to refactor a file, the agent might make 5-10 internal requests to the model: read context, plan changes, apply the fix, check the result, correct errors.
+Each of these counts as a separate request.
+The Agent mode works similarly — a multi-step task easily consumes 20-40 requests for a single prompt.

 Actual consumption by use case (based on 2026 user reports):

-- Light usage (chat + occasional autocompletion): 10-15 fast requests per day.
+- Light usage (chat + rare autocompletion): 10-15 fast requests per day.
 Pro lasts a month.

 - Active development (Agent mode, refactoring a large project): 80-150 fast requests per day.
 Pro runs out in 4-6 days.

 - Serious agent work (Cursor Agent on complex tasks, parallel agents): 200+ fast requests per day.
-Pro exhausts in 2-3 days.
+Pro is depleted in 2-3 days.

 After exhaustion, the user has three options.
-The first is "slow requests" with a queue of 10-60 seconds per request: formally unlimited, but significantly slows down work.
-The second is Cursor Pro+ for $40/month with 1000 fast requests, which only doubles the ceiling.
-The third is pay-as-you-go top-up of $0.04 per additional fast request: for 100 additional requests, that's $4, for 2000 – $80 on top of the base subscription.
+First — "slow requests" with a queue of 10-60 seconds for each request: formally unlimited, but significantly slows down work.
+Second — Cursor Pro+ for $40/month with 1000 fast requests, which only doubles the ceiling.
+Third — pay-as-you-go top-up of $0.04 for each additional fast request: at 100 additional requests, that's $4; at 2000, it's $80 on top of the base subscription.

 The root of the problem is Cursor's own economics.
-The service buys tokens from OpenAI ($2.50/1M input, $10/1M output for GPT-5) and Anthropic ($3/1M input, $15/1M output for Claude Sonnet 4.5), adds its margin, and sells quotas to users.
-As long as you are within the limit, the difference is covered.
-As soon as you exceed the profitability threshold, Cursor either restricts access or shifts the costs to you.
+The service buys tokens from OpenAI ($2.50/1M input, $10/1M output for GPT-5) and Anthropic ($3/1M input, $15/1M output for Claude Sonnet 4.6), adds its own margin, and sells quotas to users.
+As long as you're within the limit, the difference is covered.
+As soon as you exceed the profitability threshold — Cursor either restricts access or passes the costs onto you.

 Price comparison: Cursor Pro vs JoinGonka Gateway

-To understand the scale of savings, one needs to calculate the real cost of one request in each system.
+To understand the scale of savings, you need to calculate the actual cost of one request in each system.
 Most fast requests in Cursor Pro consume 5-15 thousand input tokens (file context, chat history, system prompt) and generate 500-2000 output tokens.
-This gives a typical volume of about 10K input + 1.5K output per request — and these numbers determine what ceiling your subscription actually pays for.
+This gives a typical volume of about 10K input + 1.5K output per request — and these numbers determine what ceiling your subscription actually covers.

 | Service | Model | Price per 1M (input/output) | 1 request (10K + 1.5K) | 500 requests (Pro limit) | Month (1500 requests) |